jamiephillips212/reading-notes/README.md

 *My Journal for Code Fellows Readings* 📚

 Hello!
 Welcome to my Code Fellows Journal.
 I'm Jamie Phillips.
-I wanted to thank you for checking out my journey through the Code Fellows bootcamp courses.
-Here's a few small tidbits about me:
+I wanted to thank you for checking out my journey through the Code Fellows bootcamp courses!

-Favorite artists:
+🎵 Favorite artists:
 - Keshi
 - Ericdoa
 - Demxnita
 - Glaive
 - eaJ

-Here's the link to my first assignment for the Code Fellows course if you wanted to see my proccess throughout this course duration: *[Growth-Mindset](https://jamiephillips212.github.io/reading-notes/growth-mindset)*
+Here's the link to my first assignment for the Code Fellows course if you wanted to see my proccess throughout this course duration: *[Growth-Mindset](https://jamiephillips212.github.io/reading-notes/growth-mindset)!*

 Check out [Profile](https://github.com/jamiephillips212/) to view my profile!